qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 - Pytorch's most matrix operations are async.
 GPU computes in background.
 The tensor object's content may be yet unknown (and CPU will wait for GPU when you try to read its content).
 - PostgreSQL and SQLite require deferred "vacuum" that rearranges storage space.
 - Mobile GPUs often do [tiled rendering](https://en.wikipedia.org/wiki/Tiled_rendering).
 After vertex shader running, the triangles are not immediately rasterized, but dispatched to tiles (one triangle can go to multiple tiles).
 Each tile then rasterize and run pixel shader separately.
 It can reduce memory bandwidth requirement and power consumption.
+- For machine learning inference, collect requests then execute them in batch is deferred computation.

 Adding a "middle-stage" can simplify computation and improve generalization: